Innocent Eyes (song): Promotion and chart performance

 Promotion for the single included a Melbourne instore appearance in which Goodrem signed autographs for a record eight hours to an estimated crowd of 10,000 people.
 Two CD singles were released to stores in Australia, the first CD featured the title track and the two B-sides "Hear Me Calling" (written by Goodrem and Pizzinga) and "Lost for Words" (written by Goodrem), while the second CD featured remixes of "Lost Without You", a free Delta Goodrem phone logo and a choice of ringtones between "Born to Try", "Lost Without You" and "Innocent Eyes".

-The song made its debut on the Australia ARIA Singles Chart at number two, being held off the number-one spot by "Bring Me to Life" by Evanescence on 16 June 2003.
-After two weeks on being in the charts it knocked Evanescence off the top spot and stayed there for two weeks, making Goodrem's third consecutive number-one single.
-After nine weeks the song spent its last week in the top ten and fell to number 12.
-It spent a total of twenty weeks in the top fifty, accredited platinum by ARIA and was the eighteenth highest selling single in Australia for 2003.
-The song was released late October 2003 in New Zealand and made its debut in the chart at a low forty-four but the next week it had a better week jumping twenty-five places to number 19, before peaking the following week at fourteen.
-It spent a total of twelve weeks in the chart leaving at number 49.

-22 September 2003 was the released date for the song in Ireland and the United Kingdom where the song showed success.
-The song debuted at number nine in the UK becoming Goodrem's third top ten single there.
-It debuted and peaked at number 25 in Ireland but fell out of the charts from then on spending a total on six weeks in the chart.
+The song made its debut on the Australian ARIA Singles Chart at number two, being held off the number-one spot by "Bring Me to Life" by Evanescence on 16 June 2003.
+After two weeks of being on the chart, it knocked Evanescence off the top spot and stayed there for two weeks, making the song Goodrem's third consecutive number-one single.
+After nine weeks, it spent its last week in the top 10 and fell to number 12.
+It spent a total of 20 weeks in the top 50, accredited platinum by Australian Recording Industry Association (ARIA) and was the 18th-highest-selling single in Australia during 2003.
+In New Zealand, the song debuted on the RIANZ Singles Chart at number 44, then jumped 25 places to number 19 before peaking the following week at number 14.
+It spent a total of 12 weeks in the chart before leaving from number 49.
+The song debuted at number nine in the United Kingdom, becoming Goodrem's third top-10 single there.
+It additionally debuted and peaked at number 25 in Ireland, spending a total on six weeks on the chart.